kkunapuli/kkunapuli.github.io/_pages/reading.md

 > ### Title Art
 >
-> Primorial Soup from [Patterns of the Universe](https://www.amazon.com/Patterns-Universe-Coloring-Adventure-Beauty/dp/1615193235).
+> Primordial Soup from [Patterns of the Universe](https://www.amazon.com/Patterns-Universe-Coloring-Adventure-Beauty/dp/1615193235).
 The squiggly design was created by assigning a random value to each pixel then repeatedly blurring and sharpening the image until a pattern emerges. **Colors by me**.

 ## Large Scale Computing